When to Seek Mental Health Support: A Complete Guide to Getting Help

 - Extreme depression lasting more than two weeks

-- Complete inability to function in daily activities
+- Complete inability to function in daily life

-When to seek mental health support often becomes clear when symptoms begin interfering with multiple life areas:
+When to seek mental health support often becomes clear when symptoms start affecting many parts of your life:

-- Chronic insomnia lasting more than two weeks
+- Long-term insomnia lasting more than two weeks

 - Nightmares or night terrors